eaxworthy/Project3/README.txt

 error messages to a listing file <input_filename>.lst.
 This project outputs rest of output to a begugging file <input_filename>.dbg.

-The project is run using the make command and ./P2.out <input_filename>.ss The input file must have the extension '.ss'
+The project is run using the make command and ./P3.out <input_filename>.ss The input file must have the extension '.ss'

+This program will convert the .ss file into a .cpp file and will also privide the equivalent expected output.